Site map

 Preparing for flight: Events of 2008

-By the beginning of 2008, the Phobos-Grunt project was in an active development stage, with engineering versions of scientific instruments and the main spacecraft bus being manufactured.
+After almost a decade of being a "paper project," Phobos-Grunt had finally received its first substantial funding (40 million rubles) in 2007.
+(327) By the beginning of 2008, the Phobos-Grunt project was in an active development stage, with engineering versions of scientific instruments and the main spacecraft bus being manufactured.

 Funding levels remained on track, however increased costs of some components and "snowballing" mission tasks, particularly the addition of the Chinese micro-satellite and a Finnish Mars lander, led to some cost overruns.
 (282)

-Total funding (in million rubles)
+Total funding (in millions of rubles)

 2,416.5